LucasGabriel021/LucasGabriel021/README.md

 ## About Me:

-- 🖥️ Computer Science student, attending the fifth semester;
+- 🖥️ Student of Computer Science, attending the sixth semester;
 - ⌨️ Web development student and Graphic Designer;

 <div align="center">